Luvvydev/leaguemacoverlay/README.md

 # LuvvyLoL

+LuvvyLoL is a League of Legends companion built for macOS.
+Its main feature is a working in-game overlay that appears over League while you hold Tab, giving you useful live information without leaving the match.

-LuvvyLoL is a League of Legends desktop companion built with macOS in mind.
-It connects to the running League client and keeps champion select, live game information, builds, and match history in one place.
+It connects directly to the running League client and brings champion select, builds, live match tools, and match history together in one app.

-## What it does
+## Working in-game Tab overlay

+Hold Tab during a match to see:

+* Your live CS per minute and total CS
+* Team kills, game time, estimated win chance, and the current team gold difference
+* Estimated gold and level differences for every lane matchup
+* Your recommended item path, including items you already own
+* The next item to buy, its purchase progress, and exactly how much more gold you need
+* A clear recall indicator when your next item is affordable
+* Situational item suggestions based on enemy damage, shielding, resistances, and other threats
+* Penetration recommendations showing the estimated damage improvement
+* Upcoming Dragon, Baron, Herald, and Void Grub timers
+* Enemy death timers and missing-enemy warnings
+* Wave advice such as when to push, freeze, roam, or farm safely
+* Enemy jungler tracking and likely activity
+* Vision reminders based on your role and current vision score
+* Current matchup advice, upcoming level spikes, and the next few levels of your game plan

+The overlay works in Draft, Ranked Solo/Duo, Ranked Flex, and Swiftplay.

+## Champion select and builds

-- Recommends champions based on the enemy team and your recent picks
+* Recommends champions based on the enemy team and your recent picks
-- Shows runes, summoner spells, skill order, starting items, boots, and full item paths
+* Shows runes, summoner spells, skill order, starting items, boots, and complete item paths
-- Can automatically apply runes, spells, and item sets, including Swiftplay loadouts
+* Automatically applies supported runes, spells, and item sets
+* Supports Swiftplay loadouts
-- Shows both teams during a match with ranks, recent form, builds, lane gold differences, and useful player labels
+* Shows both teams with ranks, recent form, builds, lane matchups, and useful player labels

-- Provides an in-game Tab overlay with live CS per minute and build information
+## Profiles and match history

-- Tracks recent matches, champion performance, win rate, KDA, playstyle labels, and post-game rankings
+* Tracks recent matches, win rate, KDA, CS per minute, and champion performance
+* Gives you personalized playstyle labels based on how you play
+* Separates Swiftplay, Ranked, Normal, and ARAM matches
+* Excludes custom games from your main win and loss record
+* Expands completed games into full team-by-team performance rankings
+* Awards labels such as MVP, CS GOD, HIGH KDA, DAMAGE CARRY, VISIONARY, and UNLUCKY

 ## Screenshots